Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 How do I bake for other people locally?

-The PDF version of Knead to Know, our guide to starting a microbakery from home, is free (doughnations encouraged) to download.
+See our bakery support section, which includes a page on microbakery.
+See also the PDF version of Knead to Know, our guide to starting a microbakery from home, which is free (doughnations encouraged) to download.

-Local bakeries and other small, independent businesses really need your support now more than ever.
+Local bakeries and other small, independent businesses really need your support this year more than ever.
 Please be for them now so they can be there for you when we come through all of this!

 Small businesses on the other hand are likely to be hit hard and less likely to recover.
 They create skilled, meaningful jobs locally, helping to keep money circulating in your local economy and your high street alive.
 They might well still have stock when locusts have stripped supermarket shelves bare.